Supporting Home Learning

 In the UK many Traveller sites are situated in undeveloped environments and lack adequate basic facilities.
 Furthermore, they are often far from local amenities.
 Poor access to healthcare and a lack of continuity of care when families move around can lead to poor health outcomes.

 LTI provides health education to Travellers to help improve their uptake of preventative health services (immunisation, screening, smoking cessation etc).
-In partnership with NHS Lincolnshire Community Health we facilitate access to Traveller communities for a range of health professionals and this in turn promotes awareness of the available health services.
+In partnership with Lincolnshire Partnership NHS Foundation Trust, we facilitate access to Traveller communities for a range of health professionals and this in turn promotes awareness of the available health services.

 Lincolnshire Traveller Initiative provides lifelong learning to the Traveller communities of Lincolnshire by facilitating access to a range of courses from different providers.
 This helps to transform the lives of many of the Gypsies and Travellers by creating better opportunities to gain employment, resulting in improved economic well-being.
 We provide this service, as with all of our services, on-site.